 Gentle guided cruising on meandering creeks and the Murray River.

-Experience nature and learn the stories of the Riverland Wetland of International Importance.
+Experience nature and learn about the significance of the Riverland Wetland of International Importance.

 Be greeted at the completion of your day with a refreshing beverage beside the campfire.

 Check-in to your modern houseboat accommodation that moves to the walking destination daily.

-Relax and recharge with a foot dip in the river, a hot shower and a top deck spa.
+Relax and recharge with a foot soak in the river, a hot shower and a top deck spa.

-Dine on 3 courses of superb Riverland cuisine - menus designed by a renowned native food chef.
+Dine on 3 courses of superb local Riverland produce with menu designed by a renowned native food chef, Andrew Fielke.

 Sleep in comfort in your own room (queen or single bed configuration available) with superb river views.